Martin-L\"of reducibility and cost functions: Some formal definitions and facts

 \begin{definition} Let $\cost$ be a cost function and~$A$ be a $K$-trivial set.
 We say that~$A$ is \emph{smart for $\cost$} if~$A$ obeys~$\cost$ and for each ML-random set $Y$,

 \end{definition}

 Informally, $A$ is as complex as possible for obeying $\cost$, in the sense that the only random sets $Y$ above $A$ are the ones that have to be there because of \cref{prop:basic fact}.
-In \cref{thm:smarts_exist}, we show that there is a smart set for any cost function~$\cost$ such that obedience to $\cost$ implies $K$-triviality.
-Dually, in \cref{prop:A_is_smart_for_c_A}, we prove that any $K$-trivial set is smart for some cost function $\cost_A$; when $A$ is c.e., this will be the strongest cost function obeyed by~$A$.
+To summarise the discussion in the introduction, in \cref{thm:smarts_exist}, we show that there is a smart set for any cost function~$\cost$ such that obedience to $\cost$ implies $K$-triviality.
+In Corollary~\ref{cor:smart ML complete}, we use this to show that if $\cost \to \cost_\Omega$ then $A$ is smart for $\cost$ iff $A$ is ML-complete for $\cost$.
+Dual to Theorem~\ref{thm:smarts_exist}, in \cref{prop:A_is_smart_for_c_A}, we prove that any $K$-trivial set is smart for some cost function $\cost_{(A)}$; when $A$ is c.e., this will be the strongest cost function obeyed by~$A$.

-By an $n$-column of a set $Z$ we mean the bits of $Z$ in a location of the form $kn +r$, for a fixed $r<n$ and all $k\in\NN$.
-Our results, together with the work in~\cite{SubclassesPaper}, show that there is a natural dense chain of ML-degrees: the degree corresponding to the rational number $k/n$ is the greatest ML-degree possible for a $K$-trivial set that is computable from every join of~$k$ of the $n$-columns of a left-c.e.\ random sequence~$\Omega$ (equivalently, any random sequence).
-Such $K$-trivials are characterised as those obeying the cost function $\cost_{\Omega,k/n}(x,s) = (\Omega_s-\Omega_x)^{k/n}$.
-We show in \cref{sec:comparability_of_fragments} that, in fact, for c.e.\ sets and $K$-trivial sets, being computable from \emph{one} of the joins of $k$ of the $n$-columns of~$\Omega$ is sufficient.
-Thus, for example, a c.e.\ set is computable from one $2$-column of~$\Omega$ if and only if it is computable from the other $2$-column.

-The work in \cref{sec:comparability_of_fragments} is very general; it applies to any fragment of $\Omega$ given by the bits with location in an infinite computable set.
-We are able to classify, in terms of an appropriate cost function, which $K$-trivials are computable from a given fragment, and thus compare the computational power of different fragments with respect to the dual of ML-reducibility, which is coarser than Turing reducibility.
-We use this analysis in \cref{sec:SJT} to show that the strongly jump-traceable sets are exactly the sets computable from every such fragment of~$\Omega$.

-We remark that the correspondence between ML-degrees and cost functions is incomplete.
-In one direction it is well-behaved: a cost function~$\cost$ determines a ML-degree, that of the sets which are smart for~$\cost$.
-But not every set in that degree obeys~$\cost$.
-In the other direction, every $K$-trivial set~$A$ is smart for some cost function~$\cost_A$, but this cost function is not determined by the ML-degree of~$A$; in fact, in \cref{thm:shift} we construct an example of a set~$A$ such that even the \emph{shift} of $A$ (i.e., the set that results from removing the first bit of $A$) does not obey $\cost_A$.
-Ideally, we could characterise ML-reducibility on $K$-trivials in terms of which cost functions they obey.
-This would give a satisfying positive answer to the following question, which remains open: